06-25-2021, 05:46 AM

 EyeLink Data Viewer Messaging Commands and Syntax

 Throughout the course of your experiment, in addition to sending messages to the EyeLink data file (i.e., EDF file) that log the timing of events within your task, it's typically a good idea to send special messages that allow integration with Data Viewer.
-The examples included in the EyeLink Developers Kit illustrate how to send special messages to the EDF to convey important information to Data Viewer, like trial starting/ending times, trial variable values, trial stimulus information, and more.
+If you use the EyeLink Plugin for PsychoPy then it will handle this Data Viewer integration for the most part automatically (please see the EyeLink Plugin for PsychoPy User Manual for detailed information on how to use it).
+The Builder (Code Component method) and Coder examples included in the EyeLink Developers Kit illustrate how to send special messages to the EDF to convey important information to Data Viewer, like trial starting/ending times, trial variable values, trial stimulus information, and more.
 You can find a webinar at the following link that covers the formatting of these messages in detail:

 Documentation

-This video tutorial provides an overview of the basics of integrating EyeLink systems via PsychoPy, and a detailed walkthrough of the picture.py template
+This video tutorial provides an overview of the basics of integrating EyeLink systems via PsychoPy Coder, and a detailed walkthrough of the picture.py template

 EyeLink / PsychoPy Integration Video Tutorial